-The first-generation Mark II was engineered to be an alternative to the luxury sedan named the Crown, and the smaller Corona.
-This all new, mid-size sedan that Toyota introduced fit in perfectly as it took some luxury features from the Crown and was bigger than the Corona.
+The first-generation Mark II was engineered to be an alternative to the luxury sedan named the Crown and the smaller Corona.
+This all-new, mid-size sedan that Toyota introduced fit in perfectly as it took some luxury features from the Crown and was bigger than the Corona.
 There were two versions offered.
 The sedan was designated as the T60, while the coupe version was known as the T70.
-In 1970 Toyota introduced minor cosmetic upgrades as well as increasing engine sizes by 100cc.
-The next year saw the very same changes, by some more cosmetic changes and bumping up engine sizes yet another 100cc.
-The US market received the very first Mark II in 1969, which were offered with the optional R engine.
+In 1970 Toyota introduced minor cosmetic upgrades as well as increased engine sizes by 100cc.
+The next year saw the very same changes, with some more cosmetic changes and bumping up engine sizes yet another 100cc.
+The US market received the very first Mark II in 1969, which was offered with the optional R engine.
 This motor was more powerful compared to other engines offered in other countries

 In 1980, Toyota introduced the fourth reiteration of the Mark II.
 The coupe model was no longer offered as it got replaced by the Soarer.
 This new version of the Mark II was offered only as a four-door sedan or station wagon.
-There was a total of seven engines to choose from, five gas engines and two diesels.
-By 1983 Toyota replaced their outdated automatic transmission with a new four-speed electronically controlled transmission.
-The top-of-the-line Grande trim was still available, but only with combined with the bigger engines.
+There was a total of seven engines to choose from, five gas engines and two types of diesel.
+By 1983 Toyota replaced its outdated automatic transmission with a new four-speed electronically controlled transmission.
+The top-of-the-line Grande trim was still available but only combined with the bigger engines.
 In addition, an all-new voice warning system was introduced in the Mark II and was offered as standard equipment across the whole lineup, making it a world first in the world of automobiles.

 In August 1984, the fifth generation of the Mark II was unveiled.
 By now, rival automakers had taken note of the successful mid-size dean that Toyota created and started making their own versions, like the Nissan Leopard.
 However, since the Mark II came first, many companies such as taxi cabs, driving schools, and so on still preferred the car made by Toyota.
 Only two variations of the Mark II were now offered, the sedan and the hardtop.
 The exterior saw a few cosmetic changes between the two, while the interior remained virtually identical.
 October 1985 saw the introduction of the new 1G twin-turbo inline six-cylinder engine, making anywhere from 185-205 hp and 173-203 ft. lbs. of torque.
 The addition of this new engine made the older M-TE engine outdated and therefore was discontinued shortly after.
 Moreover, the 1.8L LPG engine was now replaced with a bigger 2.0L engine.

-The new, seventh generation Mark II was unveiled in October 1992 with six engine choices, five gas and one turbo diesel.
-Six new trim levels were also introduced to appeal to the broad market Toyota had at that time and all trim levels came standard with A/C and faux wood paneling for the interior.
-The base level GL was available with an inline four-cylinder gasoline engine or a diesel alternative.
-The Groire model was pretty much identical to the GL, but with a few more options offered as standard.
+The new, seventh-generation Mark II was unveiled in October 1992 with six engine choices, five gas and one turbo diesel.
+Six new trim levels were also introduced to appeal to the broad market Toyota had at that time and all trim levels came standard with A/C and faux wood panelling for the interior.
+The base-level GL was available with an inline four-cylinder gasoline engine or a diesel alternative.
+The Gregoire model was pretty much identical to the GL, but with a few more options offered as standard.
 The following four trim packages were only offered with six-cylinder petrol engines offered in RWD or AWD configurations.
 The Grande was available with three engine choices and an automatic or five-speed manual transmission, while the Grande G was available with either the 1JZ or 2JZ engines and offered only with an automatic transmission.
-The Tourer S came with a few more standard as standard over the Grande and the Grande G. These included ABS, traction control, and a limited-slip differential.
+The Tourer S came with a few more standards as standards over the Grande and the Grande G. These included ABS, traction control, and a limited-slip differential.
 And finally, the Tourer V came with a reinforced body, sport suspension, and the famous, 1JZ twin-turbo engine that produced 280hp.